Keep reading to find out whether you can buy Aldi stock.

-These Customer Fulfilment Centers (CFC) are going to be placed in some of the country’s largest cities including Chicago, Atalanta, Dallas, and Washington D.C.
+These Customer Fulfilment Centers (CFC) will be placed in some of the country’s largest cities including Chicago, Atlanta, Dallas, and Washington DC.

-Kroger Co. itself also owns several smaller niche brands located around the US, including Fred Meyer, King Soopers, Harris Teeter, and Fry’s in addition to their thousands of Kroger-brand stores.
+Kroger Co. itself also owns several smaller niche brands located around the US, including Fred Meyer, King Soopers, Harris Teeter, and Fry’s in addition to its thousands of Kroger-brand stores.

 Costco (NASDAQ: COST)